cvdabbeele/cloudOneOnAzure/howToDemo.md

 ### 3. Start 2 additional pipeline-runs of MoneyX

-When we will demo, we want to have a few MoneyX pipeline-runs available, each with different settings.We will trigger the following 3 pipeline-runs:
+Before we will demo, we want to have a few MoneyX pipeline-runs available, each with different settings.
+We will trigger the following 3 pipeline-runs:

 1. **a pipeline-run with low security threshold** (where the number of allow vulenrabilities is set low).
 This pipeline-run will fail for the moneyX application because SmartCheck will find more vulnerabilities than the threshold setting that we configure for this pipeline-run.
 The pipeline will break and this will prevent the image from being pushed to the registry.
    This pipeline-run will be triggered the script **./pushWithLowSecurityThresholds.sh** (see below)